decision-standards/sis-adss-mcp/README.md

 schemas/
 examples/

-Notes
+⸻

+Position

+This is not a framework.

-This is a reference standards server, not a production runtime control plane.
+This is a reference implementation of:

-SIS defines decision contracts.
-ADSS defines system structure.
-This MCP server makes both standards accessible through a unified interface.
+	•	a decision contract standard (SIS)
+	•	a system structure standard (ADSS)
+	•	a validation and interpretation layer connecting them